 CT&MathABLE Publication Update

-Computational and Algebraic Thinking Assessment and training.
-14 November 2023
+Computational and Algebraic Thinking Assessment and Training

 Check the video about Work Package 3 — the development of an assessment framework.
 The assessment framework targets students in the age groups 9 to 10, 11 to 12 and 13 to 14.